fredgibbs/fredgibbs.github.io/courses/making-history/schedule.md

 - Popkin, Chapter 6: From Objectivity to the "Culture Wars", 146--170.

 {% include alert.html class='danger' title='Reading Reflection' text="
 There was a LOT going on in this final chapter that we've read over the last few days.
 For today's reading reflection, make a bullet point list of what you consider the most important points in the chapter.
-You should have between 10 and 20 bullet points.
-Bullet points should be COMPLETE sentences, and you can have more than one sentence in a single bullet.
-It's OK if a bullet point to make a complex point takes several sentences, but make sure most are quite succinct.
+You should have 8--12 bullet points.
+Bullet points should be COMPLETE sentences, and you can have more than one sentence in a single bullet to make more complex points.
 "%}